hisaylama/PhaseMask/README.md

 Detail

 Code for generating a Phase Mask for an arbitary number of spots (in array).
-Gercheberg Saxton Algorithm is adopted for creatign phase mask.
+I adopt Gercheberg Saxton Algorithm to generate the phase mask.

-While running the code ensure the Multiple_spot.m and circ.m file are in same folder.
+While running the code, ensure that the Multiple_spot.m and circ.m file are in same folder.